Kit

 Mailchimp made sense years ago when it was simple and affordable, but it's evolved into an overpriced, over-complicated platform that's lost sight of what most users actually need.
 The only scenarios where Mailchimp makes sense are if you're already deeply integrated into their ecosystem, need their specific third-party integrations, or require advanced team collaboration features.

 Even then, the cost difference is substantial and continues to grow as your list scales.
 Start with Kit's generous free plan and experience the difference a creator-focused platform makes.
+If neither Kit nor Mailchimp feels like exactly what you need, browse my best email marketing software roundup for a wider look at the market.

 Kit